ravifrancesco/ECG_Heartbeat_Classification/README.md

 train = False
 ```

 This indiates that the model will be loaded from the specified .h5 file. and no training will be performed.
-To train the model simply changed the previous cell to:
+To train the model simply change the previous cell to:

 ```python
 train = True